microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBIDataset.md

 ```

 ## DESCRIPTION
-The New-PowerBIDataSet cmdlet lets you create New PowerBI dataset object.
+The New-PowerBIDataSet cmdlet lets you create New Power BI dataset object.

 ## EXAMPLES